 - Android support: In addition to Windows and Mac computers, the 2020 SanDisk Extreme PRO also works with Android devices.
 In this case, you might need to reformat it into FAT32.
 Out of the box, the drive is formatted using the exFAT file system.

 2020 SanDisk Extreme PRO: Excellent performance

 I tested the 2020 SanDisk Extreme PRO the same way I did other portable SSDs by copying a large amount of data from the host computer, running a PCIe 4.0 NVMe SSD to it and back.
 And it delivered!
-Indeed it was the fast USB portable drive I’ve worked with.
+Indeed it was the fast USB portable drive I’ve worked tested so far.

 It’s important to note, though, that USB tends to have very high overheads, so you won’t get the 2000MB/s speed as WD claims.
 That’s just the nature of the standard.

 Instead, I got the sustained speed of some 1115MB/s and 920MB/s for reading and writing, respectively.
 That was some 60 percent faster than those of the 2019 SanDisk Extreme PRO.
 The drive did well with USB 3.2 Gen 2 (10Gbps) and USB 3.2 Gen 1 (5Gbps), too.